IrezD/huddle-landing-page-responsive-challenge/README.md

 This is a landing page challenge from FrontendMentor.io.
-I tried replicating the design as much as I could using html and css.
----->

 <br> link to design: https://irezd.github.io/huddle-landing-page-responsive-challenge/src/

 # Landing Page Design: